 CER Checker (Figma Plugin)

-A self-serve compliance tool that validates designs against Common Experience Requirements directly in Figma—reducing review bottlenecks, repeated rework, and late-stage “ship blockers,” while helping designers learn the CERs by doing.
+A self-serve compliance tool that validates designs against Common Experience Requirements directly in Figma—reducing review bottlenecks, repeated rework, and late-stage blockers, while helping teams learn the CERs through use.

 Context

-Common Experience (CE) relied on a set of requirements (roughly ~140) that Designers were expected to apply during day-to-day delivery.
-In practice, compliance often came down to ad-hoc “bar raiser” reviews scheduled as design work progressed—across a team of 15+ designers moving at different speeds and cadences.
+Common Experience (CE) relied on a set of roughly 140 requirements that teams were expected to apply during day-to-day delivery.

 At the same time, CE reviews regularly surfaced low-level issues—contrast, typography, detached components, link styling—creating a loop where Designers weren’t consistently doing the checks upfront, and bar raisers were spending time on fixes that could have been self-served.